Updates (April 2026 to June 2026)

 Akamai Integration Navigation

-In the Akamai widget, click Configure, and in the Add New Akamai Integration window, complete the following steps:
+In the Akamai widget, click Configure, and in the Add New Akamai Integration slide-out panel, complete the following steps:

 Add New Akamai integration